“Gourmet helpings of edible insects thrown into a sudden field-based Blade Runner future of insectivorous farming.”

-Insecta Delecta, sensory explorations for an insectivorous future.
-Cat Jones creates an edible vivarium from recipes for assimilation…and all that frass*!
+Insecta Delecta is a sensory exploration towards an insectivorous future.
+Inside an edible vivarium Cat Jones presents recipes for assimilation…and all that frass*!
 With ‘exotic ingredients’ by chef Soon Lee Low.

 Commissioned by The Wired Lab, creators of landscape scale art, for the agri(culture) project, a series of events exploring the rural vernacular, ancient and emerging agricultural systems, curated by Sarah Last.

-agri(culture) has been funded by the federal government through the Australia Council for the arts, its arts funding and advisory body; Festivals Australia; and Create NSW.
+agri(culture) was funded by the federal government through the Australia Council for the arts, its arts funding and advisory body; Festivals Australia; and Create NSW.

-Insecta Delecta special thanks to Robert Blackburn at Macleay Museum; Paul Weston and Mark Greco at Charles Sturt University; Kayla Shephard at Something Wild; Sky Blackburn at Edible Bug Shop, Eddie and Sharon at Butterfly Adventures and many others.
+Special thanks to Robert Blackburn at Macleay Museum, Paul Weston and Mark Greco at Charles Sturt University, Tom Hogan, Julie Vulcan, Anna Schoo, Dave Burraston, Sarah Last, John Hurst, Cate Hull, Teik Kim Pok, Kayla Shephard at Something Wild; Sky Blackburn at Edible Bug Shop, Eddie and Sharon at Butterfly Adventures and many others.